 United Nation (UN) Sunday celebrates the work of the United Nations and your Unitarian Universalist (UU) United Nations Office.
 Each year we encourage congregations have a service and/or event to celebrate!
 We create a UN Sunday Resource Packet (PDF, 25 pages) which highlights our suggested theme and provides readings, an RE curriculum, planning meeting agenda, order of service (including hymns) and more!
-Additionally, there are suggested readings on the International Resources blog page featured in September.
+Request a materials box by contacting the Envoy Coordinator.
 Our UN Sunday theme is based on our April Intergenerational Spring Seminar topic.
 Our 2014 theme is: Sacred Roots: Indigenous Rights, Resistance, and Reclamation.
 Please address Indigenous human rights and environmental issues on local and global scales.

 As UN Day is October 24th, we invite you to hold the 2014 service and/or event on October 19th.
 If this date in unavailable, try another weekend in October.
 If October is booked, check the UN Sunday Resource Packet for alternate dates or feel free to contact the Envoy Coordinator for alternative dates supportive of the theme.